Published: July 28, 2025 | Updated: April 3, 2026

 Suboxone® for kratom withdrawal

-Medication-Assisted Treatment, often called Medication for Opioid Use Disorder, is a clinically proven approach that integrates FDA-approved medications with counseling and behavioral therapies.
+Medication-Assisted Treatment (MAT) is a clinically proven approach that integrates FDA-approved medications with counseling and behavioral therapies.

 Suboxone® (buprenorphine-naloxone) is among the most effective treatments, helping reduce cravings and withdrawal symptoms while supporting long-term recovery.